create3000/x_ite/docs/_posts/components/EnvironmentalEffects/FogCoordinate.md

 FogCoordinate defines a set of explicit fog depths on a per-vertex basis, overriding Fog visibilityRange.

-The FogCoordinate node belongs to the **EnvironmentalEffects** component and requires at least level **4,** its default container field is *fogCoord.* It is available from X3D version 3.0 or higher.
+The FogCoordinate node belongs to the **EnvironmentalEffects** component and requires at least support level **4,** its default container field is *fogCoord.* It is available from X3D version 3.0 or higher.

 ## Hierarchy